 If you’re evaluating a company before signing, obviously it can be challenging to suss this out.
 The first thing to do is talk—not just email!—with the sales team about the process the PR agency has for getting to know your brand.

 At Zen, we have several steps that we take clients through to make sure we represent them the way they want to be represented and show them in the best possible light.
-There’s a client questionnaire, where we gather basic information about the company and the brand’s overall narrative, as well a “Getting to Know You” call, in which we dig deeper into brand voice, topics, and values.
+There’s a client questionnaire, where we gather basic information about the company and the brand’s overall narrative, as well as a “Getting to Know You” call, in which we dig deeper into brand voice, topics, and values.

-One thing that may be an option, depending on the company, is to work with them on a single project—a small campaign, an event announcement, or a few thought leadership placements—before signing a larger contract.
+One thing that may be an option, depending on the company, is to work with them on a single project—a small digital campaign, an event announcement, or a few thought leadership placements—before signing a larger contract.

 - Do you have a strong relationship with your account managers or points of contact?